jerryshell/myip/README.md

 # Myip

-*Myip* is a server application that responds to the client IP address.
+*Myip* is a server application that responds to the client IP info.

 Link: [myip.d8s.fun](https://myip.d8s.fun)